 Add Some Field Trips to Your Year

 Many field trips are free or cheap and nothing beats that hands-on learning your kids will get!
-Check out my list of 18 Fun Field Trip Ideas.
-Most are free if you take the time to call around to arrange them.
+Check out my list of 20 Field Trip Ideas.
+Most field trips can be free if you take the time to call around to arrange them.
+But memberships to local zoos, science centers, and historical museums are great investment for your homeschool.
+Be sure to ask if they offer an educator discount.

 Seriously, scour your bookcases for those items you are finished with or never got around to using and sell them!
-List them on your blog, your homeschool email loop, or on the many available online options.
-I usually use www.vegsource.com/homeschool or www.homeschoolclassifieds.com.
-Always check your book shelves before buying anything new as well.
+List them on your blog, your local homeschool group, the many available Facebook groups and other online options.
+I have literally made as much as $2000 in 3 days by doing this.
+Also, always check your book shelves and hard drive before buying anything new.
 You might be surprised at what you have that you forgot all about.
+Don’t even ask me how many times I’ve purchased something twice because I failed to do this.

 Thrift Stores/Goodwill/Yard Sales